trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 ```
 WITH ( format = 'ORC', partitioning = ARRAY['event_date'] )
 ```

-By default, the storage table is created in the same schema as the materialized view definition.
-The `iceberg.materialized-views.storage-schema` catalog configuration property or `storage_schema` materialized view property can be used to specify the schema where the storage table is created.

 Creating a materialized view does not automatically populate it with data.
 You must run {doc}`/sql/refresh-materialized-view` to populate data in the